-EDU 571 PRACTICUM IN STUDENT AFFAIRS
+PRACTICUM IN STUDENT AFFAIRS EDU 571

 A field experience in a student affairs setting.
 The experience is project-based to allow for an indepth understanding on one or more functions of the department.
 Twenty clock hours required.
-EDU 572 PRACTICUM IN ACADEMIC AFFAIRS 2 credit hours A field experience in an academic affairs setting.
+PRACTICUM IN ACADEMIC AFFAIRS EDU 572

+A field experience in an academic affairs setting.
 The experience is project-based to allow for an in-depth understanding on one or more functions of the department.
 Twenty clock hours required.